opensafely-core/ehrql/docs/includes/generated_docs/language__frames.md

 Return an [integer patient series](#IntPatientSeries) giving the number of rows each patient has in this frame.

-Note this will be 0 rather than NULL if the patient has no rows at all in the frame.
+Note that if a patient has no rows at all in the frame the result will be zero rather than NULL.

 Example usage:
 ```python